 - 11.9.1 The delivery of any measures or infrastructure improvements required to mitigate the direct transport impacts of developments will need to be timed to coincide with the development and this will be the responsibility of developers. - 11.9.2 Further detailed consideration will need to be given to the likely delivery programme for Local Plan development across the district by development location and time to be able to estimate the 'build-up' of cumulative traffic impacts.
 An estimate of thresholds could then be made that would 'trigger' the requirement for the improvements.
-It would then be possible to prioritise scheme delivery more accurately, balancing the requirement for strategic improvements against development requirements which would also help to identify when financial contributions are required from developers and identify any funding shortfalls etc.
+It would then be possible to prioritise scheme delivery more accurately, balancing the requirement for strategic improvements against development requirements which would assist with securing infrastructure through planning conditions and identifying any funding shortfalls etc.